JesusM/FingerprintManager/README.md

  This library provides a sample to show how it can be used.

 ### Basic use:
- You import via gradle from <https://jitpack.io> addint it to your repositories
+ You import via gradle from <https://jitpack.io> adding this to your root build.gradle file:
  ```gradle
   allprojects {
     repositories {